 Level 1 Beer

-Can you tell the difference between an IPA and a pilsner?
-A brown ale and a porter?
+Can you tell the difference between a lager and an ale?
+A porter and a stout?

 WSET Level 2 Award in Beer textbook cover web size